Establish Projects through the RM-CESU - Guidelines for agency managers or researchers:

 National Park Service

 - Contact Kathy Tonnessen, NPS Research Coordinator, email@example.com, 406-243-4449 or Pei-Lin Yu, NPS Cultural Resouce Specialist, firstname.lastname@example.org, 406-243-2660 to initiate paperwork.

-- IMR: After reading Roles & Responsibilities, you will need to complete the IMR task agreement cover sheet (including project scope of work, schedule and budget), attachment 4.9, SF424, SF424A, and SF424B; and then e-mail to Kathy Tonnessen for approval.
-Exmaple PR request form for IMR aggeements.
-WASO: please use the WASO task agreement cover sheet,; Justification for Use of Financial Assistance and FA Index and Checklist.
+- IMR: After reading Roles & Responsibilities, you will need to complete the IMR task agreement cover sheet (including project scope of work, schedule and budget), Justification of use of Financial Assistance, SF424, SF424A, and SF424B; and then e-mail to Kathy Tonnessen or Pei-lin Yu for approval.

 - RM-CESU NPS Completions Report Template

 Lori Anderson, Grants Management Officer, BLM-Montana State Office, 406-896-5196 or Lori_Anderson@blm.gov

 Ruth Ann Raisanen, Contract Specialist, BLM-Colorado State Office, 303-239- 3605 or Ruth_Ann_Raisanen@blm.gov